 Time takes its own sweet time in India.
 One phrase you will hear a lot is “Shanti, Shanti” which can mean “relax”, “take it easy”, “don’t worry”, “slow down” or even “why bother doing anything?!”
 Many Indian’s do not share our sense of urgency and this can mean that things take longer than you might like, if they happen at all.

 A bus that is supposed to show up at 18:00 may turn up at 18:10 or it may show up at 17:59 the next day.
 Ask at the station desk and the response will be “the bus come after some time” which is technically not incorrect.
-I will say though that local busses are far worse than private busses for this and the trains were usually very punctual.
+I will say though that local buses are far worse than private buses for this and the trains were usually very punctual.

 Aside from transport, expect your laundry to seldom be ready by the agreed collection time, restaurant service to suit your waiter rather than your stomach and any scheduled meeting to habitually begin late.

 As a self confessed horny bastard, one of the very first things I noticed in India (after the heat, the smell & the cows) was that there is a distinct lack of visible women.

 India is a man’s world and expects to walk streets, eat in diners and ride long distance busses populated almost entirely by men.
 With small pockets of exception, Indian society is very traditional in that a woman’s place is considered to be in the home.
 This is especially true of young, unmarried women who are seen as being at risk of corruption by going outside so if you plan on finding yourself a nice Indian girlfriend then think again.